Resolution 334 (2011)1

 2. Accordingly, the Congress undertakes to:

-b. develop action plans to raise awareness among local authorities of human rights through training programmes and exchange of best practices between elected representatives, and integrate these into national planning processes by means of effective consultation, as stipulated by Article 4 paragraph 6 of the European Charter of Local Self-Government;
+b. develop action plans to raise awareness among local authorities of human rights, through training programmes and exchange of best practices between elected representatives, and integrate these into national planning processes by means of effective consultation, as stipulated by Article 4, paragraph 6, of the European Charter of Local Self-Government (ETS No.122);

 c. continue to encourage the establishment at local and regional level of independent complaint mechanisms such as local ombudspersons;

-d. ensure that its activities are based on the case-law of the European Court of Human Rights and the European Social Charter, as well as the work of the existing Council of Europe monitoring bodies, and provide a complementary effort which does not duplicate but highlights the unique contribution it can make through contacts with elected representatives in member States;
+d. ensure that its activities are based on the case law of the European Court of Human Rights and the European Social Charter (ETS No. 35), as well as on the work of the existing Council of Europe monitoring bodies, and provide a complementary effort which does not duplicate but highlights the unique contribution that the Congress can make through contacts with elected representatives in member states;

 f. encourage local and regional authorities to conduct training of local government representatives and administrative staff in order to improve their knowledge of the rights of citizens at their level of government;